ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-5. What are the benefits of using shrinkage methods over subset selection methods?
+Q. What are the benefits of using shrinkage methods over subset selection methods?

 <details><summary><b>Answer</b></summary>